pavlovskyiepam/currency-converter-wipe/README.md

 - View the real-time conversion rate and final amount (after fee)
 - View a line chart showing exchange rate history for the past 5 days or 1 month
 - Swap source and target currencies with a button click
+- Loading skeletons for a better user experience during API requests
+- Error handling for API request failures
 - Responsive design that works on mobile and desktop
 - Dark-themed UI

 ## Tech Stack

-- React (with functional components and hooks)
+- React 19.1.0 (with functional components and hooks)
 - JavaScript ES6+
-- Axios for API requests
+- Axios 1.8.4 for API requests
-- Recharts for historical data visualization
+- Recharts 2.15.2 for historical data visualization
 - CSS for styling

 ## Getting Started